SU's season ends in NCAA Tournament 2nd round with blowout loss to UConn

 Mangakahia trotted over midcourt one final time.
 The buzzer sounded, she rolled the ball away behind her, and Hillsman pointed to the locker room.
 She bowed her head and started walking as the final player to leave the court.

-Syracuse (15-9, 9-7 Atlantic Coast) fell to Connecticut (26-1, 18-0 Big East) for the 26th-straight time, this time an 83-47 NCAA Tournament loss.
-The Huskies didn’t have 11-time national champion head coach Geno Auriemma (out for COVID-19 protocol) on the sidelines, but it didn’t need him either.
+Syracuse (15-9, 9-7 Atlantic Coast) fell to Connecticut (26-1, 18-0 Big East) for the 26th-straight time, this one an 83-47 NCAA Tournament loss.
+It was the program’s worst margin of defeat since 2014.
+The Huskies didn’t have 11-time national champion head coach Geno Auriemma (out for COVID-19 protocol) on the sidelines, but they didn’t need him either.
 UConn shot 55.1% from the field against the Orange and subdued SU 42-21 in the second half.
 Another season that started with SU players calling themselves a “top team” ended against the sport’s epitome of success.

+“It was really disappointing in the locker room,” Mangakahia said.
+“Not much was said.
+We didn’t really talk much.”

-The Orange were determined to make this year different.
-Four days before SU’s season opener against Stony Brook on Nov.
-29, Engstler said, “This is the first year I feel 120% confident that we can finally prove everyone wrong.”
-Digna Strautmane followed by stating this Syracuse group could be “the” top team.
+Syracuse has never beat a No. 1 team in program history, but the Orange were determined to make this year different.
+Four days before SU’s season opener against Stony Brook on Nov 29, Engstler said, “This is the first year I feel 120% confident that we can finally prove everyone wrong.”
+Digna Strautmane followed by stating this Syracuse group could be the top team.

-In the first quarter, SU was once again toe-to-toe with the nation’s best.
-UConn assistant coach Chris Dailey said Monday that the Orange’s ability to convert from press to man or zone on the fly was a challenge, and early on it staggered the Huskies.
+In the first quarter, Mangakahia seemed to be right.
+SU’s defense staggered the powerhouse Huskies in the first few minutes, echoing UConn assistant coach Chris Dailey, who said Monday that the Orange’s ability to convert from press to man or zone on the fly would be a challenge.
 Guard Christyn Williams carried on the first possession, and Syracuse found Kamilla Cardoso inside for a layup on the other end.

 SU continued to vary its defenses to shorten the shot clock against star freshman Paige Bueckers and the Huskies, something the Orange found success doing in their first round matchup against South Dakota State.
 Every Connecticut shot was contested early.
 SU prevented the nation’s fourth-best scoring offense from finding a rhythm.

 Cardoso kept SU tied at six points and Kiara Lewis knocked in a pair of free throws to tie again at eight.
-Strautmane was in position to put the Orange in front when she knocked the ball away at the high post.
+It put Strautmane in position to give SU the lead when she knocked the ball away at the high post.
 As it rolled towards the far sideline, she skid on her knee pads and scooped it back in play.
-But instead of a fellow Syracuse player, the ball found Williams with three seconds on the shot clock instead, and her heave banked in from 35 feet.
+But instead of a fellow Syracuse player, the ball found Williams instead with three seconds on the shot clock, and her heave banked in from 35 feet.
 A quick steal gave the ball back to UConn, and a Bueckers layup turned a potential Orange lead into a 13-8 deficit it would never make up.

+“They did a really good job of just running lanes,” Hillsman said.
+“And we didn’t get back and get our defense set.”

 Bueckers had been quiet but came alive after that point, finishing the half with 16 points.
-The Huskies finished the first half on a 10-3 run, capped by the All-American getting fouled in the corner on a 3-pointer and converting all three of her shots with 49 seconds to play.
-The Orange barely made 30% of their looks in the first 20 minutes.
+The Huskies finished the first half on a 10-3 run, capped by the All-American getting fouled in the corner on a 3-pointer and converting all three of her free throws with 49 seconds to play.
+The Orange barely made 30% of their looks in the first 20 minutes and shot 28.1% for the game.

+“Obviously you gotta score the basketball,” Hillsman said.
+“The only way you can answer runs is to make shots, and we didn’t make shots.”

 During second half timeouts, Hillsman would pound his clipboard with his pointer finger.
 He’d rock back in his chair and search for the words to inspire some semblance of a comeback as the holes in his defense multiplied and the offensive possessions lacked the focus displayed earlier.
 It was all in vain.